Why seniors prefer colorful clothes? - ZHIHU

 Sleeping is important to everyone.
 In the magical cities like Guangzhou, you are allowed to sleep wherever and whenever you want.
 But what is more important is that you are supposed to figure out how can you sleep in your current situation.
 Above are some creative people sleeping in their original methods.

 Original styling designs can be easily found on the street in Guangzhou.
 When it is found in the old generation, it looks more novel and mysterious.
-They don't need any fashion tendency to guide them what to wear, they just know how to present themselves with their unique instinct.
+They don't need to know any fashion tendency to guide them what to wear, they just know how to present themselves with their unique instincts.
+What's more, they affect each other in their communities, which becomes an indie fashion system.

 - Painting textures by lines and colors